GuanZihan/guanzihan.github.io/_pages/about.md

 ## Research Interests
 I am broadly interested in Machine Learning Security, Privacy, Trustworthy AI, and Optimization.

 I am currently learning [differential privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf).
-Welcome any discussions if you are also interested in this field.
+Welcome to have any discussions if you are also interested in this field.

 ## Prior Projects